-Ultimately, NYNY's petition provides no basis for rehearing because, regardless of whether Appellants were required to do more than satisfy the exceptions in NRS 651.015(3) to establish foreseeability, Appellants met that burden here.
-Consistent with the Legislative directive set forth in NRS 651.015(2), the Panel conducted a complete, de novo review of all the facts and evidence in this case, and a majority concluded that the third-party's wrongdoing was foreseeable, and that NYNY owed Appellants a duty as a matter of law.
+Ultimately, NYNY's petition provides no basis for rehearing en banc because, regardless of whether Appellants were required to do more than satisfy the exceptions in NRS 651.015(3) to establish foreseeability, Appellants met that burden here.
+Consistent with the Legislative directive set forth in NRS 651.015(2), the Panel conducted a complete, de novo review of all the facts and evidence in this case, and a majority concluded that the third-party's wrongdoing was foreseeable, and that NYNY still owed Appellants a duty as a matter of law.
 As noted above, although Justice Pickering disagreed that the evidence established foreseeability, she otherwise agreed with the interpretation of NRS 651.015(3).
-NYNY therefore should not be permitted to use its petition for rehearing to request the Court reweigh the evidence, or second guess the majority, in the hopes of a different result.
+NYNY therefore should not be permitted to use its petition for rehearing en banc to request this Court reweigh the evidence, or second guess the majority, in the hopes of a different result.

-Regardless, the totality of the facts and evidence in this case fully supports the majority's decision.
-Throughout the petition, NYNY improperly attempts to minimize and misrepresent the record to suggest that the majority based its entire decision on "a few attenuated prior incidents of fights between patrons."
+Nevertheless, the totality of the facts and evidence in this case fully supports the majority's decision.
+Throughout their petition, NYNY continues to minimize and misrepresent the record to suggest that the majority based its entire decision on "a few attenuated prior incidents of fights between patrons."
 Pet. at p.
-3. The record, however, establishes the extensive number of prior, similar, incidents at NYNY, and demonstrates that the Panel considered much more evidence than just prior incidents in reaching its conclusions.
+3. The record, however, establishes numerous prior, similar incidents at NYNY, and demonstrates that the Panel considered much more evidence than just prior incidents in reaching its conclusions.

-As is relevant here, the majority noted that the district court failed to consider "a year's worth of incident reports detailing on-premises assaults and batteries" at NYNY.
-Humphries 403 P.3d at 362.
+The majority noted that the district court failed to consider "a year's worth of incident reports detailing on-premises assaults and batteries" at NYNY.
+Humphries, 403 P.3d at 362.
 The majority also referenced multiple reports of patron-on patron batteries in NYNY nightclubs, and at the Center Bar near where the assault occurred.
 Id.
 As part of its review, the Panel examined testimony given by NYNY's corporate NRCP 30(b)(6) designee on topics related to "knowledge of security, crime prevention and assaults and batteries" at NYNY.
 AA Vol. I at 0085.
 NYNY's corporate designee, who was the Security Manager for NYNY for four years prior to the incident, estimated there were 2-3 fights per week on the NYNY casino floor (where this incident took place).
-Humphries 403 P.3d at 362.
-The Panel also considered the location of the prior incidents, and the similarity of injuries resulting from the subject incidents.1
+Humphries, 403 P.3d at 362.
+The evidence of 2-3 fights per week on the casino floor came directly from the testimony of the Defendant's designee.
+The Panel also considered the location of the prior incidents, and the similarity of injuries resulting from the subject incidents.2